 The floor covering throughout the living room and bedroom of the unit is nylon tufted cut loop carpeting.
 In the Owner's Information Package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet care and cleaning instructions.
-The flooring throughout the kitchen and bath area is simulated plank.
-Ceramic floor tile or 12"marble-like tiles are optional throughout these areas.
-Simple vacuuming is all that is necessary to remove loose dirt and debris for everyday cleaning.
+The flooring in the kitchen / bathroom areas are polished porcelain tiles.
+For everyday cleaning, simply vacuum to remove loose dirt and debris.
 Mop occasionally, using a minimal amount of water.
 For more thorough cleaning, mop with a mixture of soap-free household cleaner and water (vinegar and ammonia both work well).
-Be careful not to saturate the floor with water; this could damage the flooring.
+DO NOT SATURATE THE FLOOR WITH WATER; this could damage the flooring.
 Abrasive cleansers and scouring pads can scratch and damage the surface also.